Helga Pedersen (Norway): Political career

 Her political career started early.
 She became leader of her local Workers' Youth League chapter at age 19 and later served as political adviser within the Labour Party.
 At age 30 she was elected county mayor for Finnmark.
 From April to October 2001, during the first cabinet Stoltenberg, she was appointed political advisor in the Ministry of Industry and Trade.
 In 2005, during the second cabinet Stoltenberg, she was appointed Minister of Fisheries and Coastal Affairs.
 Pedersen is the first politician of Sámi descent to have been member of any country's government, and also the first member of any ethnic minority hold a place in the Norwegian government.

 On the local level she was a deputy member of Finnmark county council from 1999 to 2003, and county mayor from 2003 to 2005.
 In 2007 she was elected as deputy leader of the Labour Party, as the first woman with Sámi background to hold this position.
 Following the 2009 election, Pedersen was chosen to be the parliamentary leader for the Labour Party in the Storting.
 She therefore resigned as fishery minister and left the cabinet.
 She remained in this capacity until the election defeat in the 2013 parliamentary elections, when former prime minister Jens Stoltenberg returned to the parliament.

 Pedersen was named as a potential candidate for the Labour leadership, after Jens Stoltenberg announced he was stepping down as leader, in order to become the Secretary General of NATO.
 At a special Party Congress in March 2014, Pedersen was snubbed for the leadership post in favour of former Minister of Health Jonas Gahr Støre.
-She was re-elected as deputy leader however.
-On 3 September 2014 she announced her intention of stepping down as deputy leader of the Labour party.
-The decision was due to her desire to spend more time, including evenings and weekends with her family.
+She was instead re-elected as deputy leader.
+On 3 September 2014, she announced her intention of stepping down as deputy leader of the Labour Party due to family reasons.